Pelham, Massachusetts: Transportation

 U.S. Route 202, which was rerouted due to the Quabbin Reservoir project along the Daniel Shays Highway, runs through the eastern side of town.
 Other than a small portion of Route 9 which clips the town's southwestern corner, Route 202 is the only highway through town.
 The town is roughly equidistant from Interstate 90, Interstate 91 and Route 2 to the south, west, and north, respectively.

 The nearest rail service is the Amtrak Vermonter service in Northampton.
 Several general aviation airports are located in nearby towns, but the nearest national air service can be reached at Bradley International Airport in Connecticut.

 Education

-The town is part of the Amherst Regional School District along with Amherst, Leverett, and Shutesbury.
+The town is part of the Amherst-Pelham Regional School District along with Amherst, Leverett, and Shutesbury.
 Pelham has one elementary school, the Pelham Elementary School, which serves K–5.
-Students in Pelham then attend Amherst Regional Middle School for grades six through eight, followed by Amherst Regional High School for grades nine through twelve..
+Students in Pelham then attend Amherst Regional Middle School for grades six through eight, followed by Amherst Regional High School for grades nine through twelve.